RomanBoegli/godbbench/README.md

 - concurrent connections

-- Customization and Tuning of DMBS
+- Customization and Tuning of DMBS (Strictly using the default configs of the DBMS?)

 - Higher order of multiplicities